Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-The Dahua 6CE445XANR uses a 4MP camera to record footage on a 2560x1440 resolution.
+The Dahua camera uses a 4MP sensor to record footage on a 2560x1440 resolution.
 Meanwhile, the Reolink camera records 4K footage (3840x2160) on an 8MP camera.
-It also includes an in-built spotlight.

-Both devices support NVR, FTP, and MicroSD for storage.
-On top of that, the Dahua camera includes NAS as an optional feature.
+For storage, the Dahua camera includes NAS as an optional feature.

 Key Features in Common

-The Dahua vs Reolink Verdict
+The Dahua vs Reolink Security Cameras Compared (2024) - Verdict

 So, this has been the comparison between Dahua and Reolink.
 As you can see, both have very different features which make it difficult to decide on a fixed brand.